 Asking customers what you already know

 I’ve said it before but it is simply rude to ask a customer for information about their business that you should already know.
-This software vendor knows a lot about my business but this is the first question (6 questions actually) in the survey.
+This software vendor knows a lot about my business but these are the first six questions in the survey.

 Email Address?
 Seriously?
 You just sent me the survey by email you could at least pre-enter that!
 I’m spending time to give you feedback, you could at least make it easy for me.
 They already have all this information on file.